kuroji-fusky/pacopanda-drawing-stats/README.md

 - `.husky` - Pre-commit hooks for lint-staging
 - `apps`
   - `api` - An API written in Fastify
-  - `website` - The website written in Nuxt 3 + Tailwind CSS
+  - `website` - The website written in Nuxt
 - `packages`
   - `types` - Shared TypeScript declarations
 - `python`